-In the above cropped Altgens’ photo, President Kennedy’s limousine has turned into Elm Street and has passed the entrance to the Book Depository.
+In the above cropped Altgens’ photo, President Kennedy’s limousine has turned into Elm Street and is well past the entrance to the Texas School Book Depository.
 President Kennedy has just been hit in the throat by a bullet and has raised his arms.
 His fists are clenched in pain.
 This shot came from the front, as verified by doctors at Parkland Hospital who confirmed that this was an entrance wound.
 Below is a close up of the bullet hole through President Kennedy’s limousine’s windshield (right of the rear vision mirror) from a gun fired from the front.
 I will come back to this.

 In the doorway of the Texas School Book Depository stands Lee Harvey Oswald.
-It appears as if he has rushed down the School Book Depository steps when he heard a gun shot, perhaps after turning to go inside after President Kennedy’s went past.
+It appears as if he has rushed down the School Book Depository steps when he heard a gun shot, perhaps after turning to go inside after President Kennedy went past.
 His left shoulder has dropped and his left hand looks like it is using the corner of the entrance for support as he tries to see what is happening.
 However there is someone’s head in the way, just below Oswald’s chest.
 It also looks like his shoulder had been cropped with a white line that looks like it belongs to a man standing behind him.

-Although the photograph has been altered to make it appear that Oswald is co-worker Billy Lovelady (for example, the receding hairline and shirt that has been given an ill-defined checkered pattern in an attempt to duplicate the shirt Lovelady said he wore that day), the over and under shirts hang identically on the body when compared to the photograph after Lee Oswald was arrested, on right.
-Note also that the only visible sleeve falls down over his wrist and looks like it is linen with a distinct weave.
+Although the photograph has been altered to make it appear that Oswald is co-worker Billy Lovelady (for example, the receding hairline and shirt that has been given an ill-defined checkered pattern in an attempt to duplicate the shirt Lovelady said he wore that day), the over and under shirts hang identically on the body when compared to the photograph below after Lee Oswald was arrested.
+The shirt looks like it is linen with a distinct weave and a distinct lapel.
 Note also how loose-fitting it is (apparently he had lost some weight prior to the assassination), and that Oswald didn’t have all the buttons done up.
-The following photograph offers a closer look at the shirt, and also the old white t-shirt he wore underneath with its distinctly stretched neck that made it look a v-neck from a distance.
+In the photograph below, the old white t-shirt Oswald wore underneath it is clearly visible with its stretched neck that made it look a v-neck from a distance.
 In fact, Oswald had a habit of pulling at the front of his tee shirts, which is obvious in this photo.

-Perhaps the memory of President Kennedy’s assassination would have remained much as it was, embedded in shock within a fifteen-year-old mind if I had not heard earlier this year, a story that the American comedian, Bill Hicks, told.
+Perhaps the memory of President Kennedy’s assassination would have remained much as it was, seared by shock into a fifteen-year-old brain if I had not chanced to hear a story that American comedian, Bill Hicks, was fond of telling.
 It went something like this:

-You know, I have this vision that every time a new American president is elected, after he’s sworn in on the Whitehouse lawn he’s taken down into a room in the Whitehouse basement, and he’s shown the film…the real film, of what happened at Dealey Plaza.
+You know, I have this vision that every time a new American president is elected, after he’s sworn in on the White House lawn he’s taken down into the White House basement…and he’s shown the film…the real film, of what happened that day at Dealey Plaza.

 1. That there was only one assassin (a lone nut).